- What Is The Average Life Expectancy In Canada?

 On the other hand, people who have some indicators for a lifespan above average may have higher rates or other terms affixed to policies.

 So, Canada’s life expectancy at birth is an indication of a society that values the welfare of its people.
-Investment in health care, education, social programs, and environmental protection, along with the promotion of positive lifestyles, has resulted in a rising life expectancy.
+Investment in health care, education, social programs and environmental protection, along with the promotion of positive lifestyles, has resulted in a rising life expectancy.
 But there are obstacles to ensuring everyone has access to healthcare that is fair and meets the needs of an increasingly older population.
 With Canada’s ongoing transformation, the focus on health and wellness will further influence the life expectancy in the country.

 To find out more about life insurance, go to our blog page.
 If you’re wondering why you should best protect your family financially in the future, you can also book a call with one of our trusted insurance advisers.